Frequently Asked Questions

 • Monogamy, which means marriage between a man and a woman, is the norm in Islamic teachings.

-• The Qur’an also states that God created things in pairs and that the first human creation was such a pair: Adam and Eve.
+• The Qur’an states that God created things in pairs and that the first human creation was such a pair: Adam and Eve.

 • The vast majority of Muslim are monogamous.